MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 *Release date: November 23rd, 2020*

 - Improved compiler performance with faster reference loading.
-- Added Q# grammar for language repository.
+- Updated Q# grammar for language repository.Fixed lexer bug with double literals and ranges.
+Updated grammar for namespaces, namespace elements, statements, and types and labels are used consistently.
 - Updated Microsoft.Quantum.Preparation API.
 - Q# ergonomic improvements: eliminate the need for parentheses around subsequent calls.
 - Updated IQ# client telemetry to use the latest Microsoft Cookie Compliance API and GDPR cookie consent banner.
 This requires explicit user consent for non-critical cookies, and the user has a finer control on how cookies can be used.
 More here: https://www.1eswiki.com/wiki/WCP_Cookie_Consent_API.